George Kleine: Biography

 In 1903, Kleine started distributing Biograph films as well as European films and was a pioneer in renting films to theatres.
 He became involved in patent disputes with Thomas Edison in 1908, causing members of the industry to establish the Motion Picture Patents Company.
 He founded Kalem Company, an American film studio in New York City in 1907 with Samuel Long, and Frank J. Marion.
 The company was named for their initials, K, L, and M. Kleine.
-Klein was involved in the company for only a short period of time; however, it was a profitable investment for him, as his partners were soon successful enough to buy out his shares at a considerable premium.
+Kleine was involved in the company for only a short period of time; however, it was a profitable investment for him, as his partners were soon successful enough to buy out his shares at a considerable premium.

-Kleine was a national distributor of silent movies in the 1910s, a notable example being Essanay Studios 1918 film, “Men Who Have Made Love to Me” starring Mary MacLane.
+Kleine was a national distributor of silent movies in the 1910s, a notable example being Essanay Studios' 1918 film, “Men Who Have Made Love to Me” starring Mary MacLane.

 Kleine retired in 1928 and died in Los Angeles, California, in 1931.
 His papers are retained by the Library of Congress.